 When applied on a regular basis, this preventive maintenance should keep equipment inside of the building from falling into disrepair.
 Over time, a building and the equipment inside can become worn down from environmental conditions and frequent use.
-Commercial building maintenance is performed to lessen the amount of costly repairs that are needed, which should help you save both time and money.
+Commercial building maintenance is performed to lessen the number of costly repairs that are needed, which should help you save both time and money.

 Without maintenance, your building could be affected by power failure or damage to your IT infrastructure that takes a long time to correct.
 If employees are unable to do their jobs, productivity and revenues will drop substantially.